xster/flutter-wiki/Upgrading-Flutter-projects-from-using-PlatformMessages-to-using-channels.md

 ## Android side

-Similar to Flutter side, using `io.flutter.plugin.common.FlutterMessageChannel` and `io.flutter.plugin.common.FlutterMethodChannel`.
+Similar to Flutter side, using `FlutterMessageChannel` and `FlutterMethodChannel` from `io.flutter.plugin.common`.

 To be completed.